 Please see our COVID-19 BOOKING POLICY UPDATE for current information which take priority over our typical Terms & Conditions.

 COVID-19 BOOKING POLICY UPDATE (effective 23 March 2020 until further notice)

-Confirmed bookings for which we have received a deposit or full payment before 23 March 2020, will be secured should you (or your clients) decide it unsafe to travel or cannot travel.
+Confirmed bookings for which we have received a deposit or full payment before 23 March 2020, will be secured should you decide it is unsafe to travel or cannot travel.

-In the event that you (or your clients,) do not travel within 18 months of the original tour start date, the deposit paid would be forfeited – assuming the Corona Epidemic has been contained by then and it is possible to travel.
+In the event that you do not travel within 24 months of the original tour start date, the deposit paid would be forfeited – assuming the Corona Epidemic has been contained by then and it is possible to travel.
 Any payments beyond the deposit will be refunded minus any fees associated with your payment and the subsequent refund.

 Any bookings made after 23 March 2020 will be subject to the following Special Conditions.